Play Ball With The Mayor At Miracle Park - WFIN Local News

 This family-friendly event is open to all ages.

-The Findlay Fire Department and Police Departments will be present with trucks to check out, the Keep Active, Keep Healthy bus will have activities available, and more.
+The Findlay Fire Department and Police Departments will be present with vehicles to check out, the Keep Active, Keep Healthy bus will have activities available, and more.

 Movement Church will be providing free popcorn and hot dogs for the event.